softcover/tralics/README.md

     $ make
     $ cp tralics /usr/local/bin

 In the last step, in place of `/usr/local/bin`, you can choose any directory on your path.
+Depending on your system's permissions, you might also have to run `sudo`:

+    $ sudo cp tralics /usr/local/bin

 ## Contributing a binary